-In our February of 2019 general membership meeting, PBDC unveiled a new plan to allow club members to continue involvement in political activism on a year-round basis on the issues we care about most, with the support and backing of the Club.
-We believe this will have a positive impact on voters seeking information, for promoting the Club’s positions to elected officials, keeping members engaged, recruiting new members, influencing the public at large, and getting the Club more involved in the community.
+In 2019, PBDC unveiled a Political Action Process designed to allow club members to focus on the issues we care about most with the support and backing of the Club.
+These focused actions have had a positive impact by helping voters seeking information, by promoting the Club’s positions to elected officials, by keeping members engaged, recruiting new members, influencing the public at large, and getting the Club more involved in the community.

 If you’re a PBDC member in good-standing, and there’s an issue/legislation you want to bring to the Club’s attention and also ask for its support in taking action, use the following steps:

 1) Write your proposal.
-Click on the button below to download the Political Action Template.
+Click on the button above to download the Political Action Template.
 Complete it as instructed.
 (Check out the Archive at the bottom of this page for previous examples.)

 Please keep in mind that we want to keep action items achievable and tangible, with 3 actions being the maximum requested.
 Some examples of action items are hosting postcard parties, asking expert speakers to come present at a Club meeting, asking members to attend a City Council Meeting with you, writing op-eds or letters signed by the Club, calling representatives, knocking on doors, asking the Club to endorse/oppose legislation, organizing fundraisers, or anything else you can come up with!

 2) Email your completed proposal.
 Send your written Political Action Proposal to PBDC’s executive board at firstname.lastname@example.org.
 PLEASE NOTE - The Executive Board must receive your proposal in electronic format via email to be considered.